 Level 4 Te Reo Maori Curriculum

-In late 2018 Pekerau begun an inquiry into the establishment of a Reo Rua (bilingual) class.
+In late 2018 Pekerau begun an inquiry into the establishment of a Reo Rua (bilingual) class and how we can develop and normalise the use of te reo maori across our school.

 -A survey was sent home to parents and whanau